mcnc-clovett/mcnc-clovett.github.io/_posts/2021-03-07-powershell-script-signing.md

 layout: post
 title:  "PowerShell Script Signing"
 date:   2021-03-07 00:00:00 -0400
-categories: Powershell General
+categories: [Powershell]
-tags: powershell security certificates codesigning
+tags: [powershell, security, certificates, code signing]
 ---
 Windows PowerShell has what’s called an **Execution Policy**.
 This policy defines how scripts are handled, and by default it is set to **Restricted**, which means no script is allowed to run.
 This is to prevent anyone from accidentally running a rogue script on the computer.
 What we typically see are Execution Policies set to **Bypass**, which allows any script to run.
 Anyone with administrative rights can set this, which makes Execution Policy more of a *safety* feature than a *security* one.